 Most anglers think of the Daddy Longlegs as a stillwater fly and so did I until my good friend Dave Southall showed me this pattern and more importantly how effective it can be.
 I wrote about the Daddy Longlegs on my blog and it still remains a firm favourite, especially on small streams.
 It is also highly effective on lakes and lochs, even when sunk and retrieved slowly.
 If you've not tried a Daddy imitation on rivers I urge you to try this one.
 And to give it a try on lakes in place of your old favourite.

-The black gnat imitates the natural of the same name and many other small black flies that appear throughout the season.
-This version is hackled the conventional way to sit high on the water, though, the hackle can be trimmed to a 'V' or horizontal if you require it to sit lower.
+The black gnat imitates the natural of the same name and many other small black flies that appear throughout the season and fall onto the water.
+This is my new design, now with a parachute hackle, allowing the fly to sit low in the water, just like the naturals.
+There is a yellow, foam, sighter wing, making it easier to see on the water.
 No fly-fisher should be without a few Black Gnat imitations - nothing gets the trout going like a fall of Black Gnats!
-Size 18.
+Sizes 16 and 18.

 There are many Hawthorn Fly imitations available but this one has served my well for years.
 I once watched it tied at a flytying demo and was immediately impressed by its realistic looks.
 A fly so realistic and light you just know trout will devour it.
 It is also very useful on lakes and lochs, and it will suffice as an imitation of the very similar Heather Fly.
 By far the best Hawthorn/Heather Fly imitation I know.
 Read about it in more detail on my blog.
 Size 17.